OctaHive/octa/README.md

 This project was inspired by the go-task build project.
 However, when we rewriting our project’s build system to go-task, I found some functionality missing, so I decided to create my own builder.

+# The differences from go-task
+* Support run nested tasks using wildcards
+* Support return task result, this usefull for example when you need process task result in parent task
+* Support rendering templates as a task result

 # Installation

 ## Homebrew